 “Hedgerow species have also been specified with biodegradable protectors (pictured right), as opposed to plastic guards, which look unsightly and take decades to break down.

 “These reinforced cardboard protectors have been tested in the Scottish Highlands, where they have been shown to break down within three to four years.”

-The latest industrial scheme (the 13 properties and landscaping works) is part of MEPC’s Phase 1 and Phase 2 of development at Silverstone Park – on land with Enterprise Zone status which offers qualifying businesses up to five years of significant rates relief.
+The latest industrial scheme (the 13 properties and landscaping works) is part of MEPC’s Phase 1 and Phase 2 of development at Silverstone Park..

 Significantly, MEPC recently gained reserved matters consent for a third phase of development at Silverstone Park.
-Also in the Enterprise Zone, this will allow for the largest buildings yet constructed by MEPC at the estate, at up to 100,000 sq ft in size.
+This will allow for the largest buildings yet constructed by MEPC at the estate, at close to 100,000 sq ft in size.